marcellogalhardo/android-challenge-quandoo/README.md

 8. It has some unit testing with JUnit and Mockito (see test folder).
 9. It has some Ui tests with Espresso (see androidTest folder).
 10. It use Hawk to cache (work offline).
+11. It use GcmNetworkManager (see TableMapTaskService) to remove reservation every 10 minutes (even if the application was closed).

 **Important:** Unit and Ui tests **must run with Mock flavor**.